sor8sh/8Queens/README.md

-# Solving Eight Queens problem using Genetic Algorithm
+# Eight Queens problem with Genetic Algorithm

 > This repository is made for the Computational Intelligence course project - May 2018.